rust-embedded/book/src/start/hardware.md

 ```

 There's no step three.
 You can now cross compile programs using `cargo build`
 and inspect the binaries using `cargo-binutils` as you did before.
+The
+`cortex-m-rt` crate handles all the magic required to get your chip running,
+as helpfully, pretty much all Cortex-M CPUs boot in the same fashion.

 ``` console
 $ cargo build --example hello